Why It Works

 While filling cools, make knots.
 On a lightly floured surface, divide dough into 2 even pieces.
 Working with one piece at a time, roll or stretch into an oblong strip about 8 inches long and 4 inches wide.
 With a bench scraper or knife, cut crosswise into 12 strips.
 Repeat with other half of dough.

 Tie each strip into a knot and transfer to bowl with sausage mixture.
-Toss and fold with your hands until every knot is thoroughly coated in sausage mixture.
+Toss and fold with your hands, very gently, until every knot is thoroughly coated in sausage mixture.
 Grease a 9- by 13-inch baking dish with 1 tablespoon (14g) butter.
 Transfer knots to baking dish in a single layer.
 Drizzle with olive oil, cover tightly with plastic, and set aside until doubled in size, about 4 hours.
 Alternatively, refrigerate until doubled in size, 12 to 16 hours.
+Or cover in aluminum foil and freeze for up to a week, thaw completely in the refrigerator, and bring the rolls up to room temperature for an hour before baking.

 When ready to bake, adjust oven rack to center position and preheat oven to 425°F (220°C).
 Unwrap rolls.
 Transfer to oven and bake until golden brown and crisp, 25 to 30 minutes.